draptik/reveal-js-template/README.md

 That's it!

+How to run a linux bash script on windows?

+- easiest solution: minimal bash shell included with Git-for-windows (`git bash`)
+- Or the Full-Linux Support with Windows10.
+- Or Cygwin.
+- Or...

 # Project structure

 - `slides`: the revealjs presentation
-- `code`: empty folder for code samples.
-Use this folder for live coding samples!
-If you don't do live coding, you can delete this folder.

-# And Windows?

-Pull requests are welcome!
-PowerShell or BAT Hackers, where are you?

-Or use the minimal bash shell included with Git-for-windows.
-Or the Full-Linux Support with Windows10.
-Or Cygwin.
-Or...

 # Showcases